justokaou/encryptsync/README.md

 # 🔐 EncryptSync

-**EncryptSync** is a bidirectional GPG-based folder synchronization tool.
-It automatically encrypts and decrypts files between a plaintext folder and its secure mirrored counterpart (e.g. synced via Syncthing, Nextcloud, etc.)
+**EncryptSync** is a bidirectional folder sync tool powered by GPG.
+It automatically encrypts files from a local plaintext folder into an encrypted mirror — which you can then safely synchronize using tools like Syncthing or OwnCloud.
+Decryption works the same way in reverse, restoring files to their original location as needed.

 ---